DoSomething/communal-docs/Contributing/readme.md

 ## CSS Code

+Most of our projects that contain JavaScript code use [Prettier](https://prettier.io/) to automatically format the style of our CSS/SCSS code.

 We use the [Tailwind CSS Framework](https://tailwindcss.com/) on our user and admin interfaces [to help simplify](https://github.com/DoSomething/rfcs/blob/master/005-tailwindcss-framework.md) front-end development across our team.

 For translating spacing scale using Tailwind, there's a [handy reference](https://tailwindcss.com/docs/customizing-spacing/#default-spacing-scale).

 ## Assets